jsfiddle/togetherjs/README.md

 TogetherJS is a service for your website that makes it surprisingly easy to collaborate in real-time.

-Using TogetherJS two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together.
-The TogetherJS service is included by the web site owner, and a web site can customize and configure aspects of TogetherJS's behavior on the site.
+Using TogetherJS, two people can interact on the same page, seeing each other's cursors, edits, and browsing a website together.
+The TogetherJS service is included by the website owner, and a website can customize and configure aspects of TogetherJS's behavior on the site.

 For more information and to see TogetherJS in action, visit [togetherjs.com](https://togetherjs.com/)

-If you want to integrate TogetherJS onto your site see [the wiki](https://github.com/mozilla/togetherjs/wiki) and specifically [Getting Started](https://github.com/mozilla/togetherjs/wiki/Developers:-Getting-Started).
+If you want to integrate TogetherJS onto your site, see [the wiki](https://github.com/mozilla/togetherjs/wiki) and specifically [Getting Started](https://github.com/mozilla/togetherjs/wiki/Developers:-Getting-Started).

 Contributing
 ============